SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 15. Presto is a in memory distributed fast SQL query engine.
 It is faster than Hive.
 It is sort of data virtualisation application; has connectors for various Hadoop applications.
 16. Presto is not a database, requires lot of memory...not good for batch job.
 It is good for interactive query.

+### EMR File Formats:

+The desired properties of a file format-

+- Read Fast
+- Write Fast
+- Splittable
+- Should support various compression
+- Should support Schema Evaluation (allow changing schema of the file)

+#### Text File (CSV,TSV)
+- Good Write performance but slow read performance
+- Do not support block complression
+- Text files are splittable (based on \n character)
+- Limited schema evaluation capability.
+New fields can be added at the end but existing fields cannot be deleted

+#### Sequence File
+- Behaviour - Records are stored as key value pair.
+The value in a record in stored in binary format.
+- Good read & write performance
+- Supports block level compression
+- Splittable
+- Limited schema evaluation capability.
+New fields can be added at the end but existing fields cannot be deleted

+#### Avro File
+- Behaviour - This is a file format plus serialisation/de-serialisation framework.
+AVRO uses JSON format for defining data types and serialising data.
+- Average read & write performance
+- Supports block level compression
+- Splittable
+- Ideal for schema evaluation and the meta-data of the for the data structure is also stored along with the data

+#### RC File (Row Columnar)
+- Behavior - A columnar file format that store data in key value pair format.
+It has much similarity to the Sequence File format.
+- Provides faster read but slower write performance
+- Provides very good compression ratio; supports block level compression.
+- RC files are splittable
+- Does not support schema evaluation

+#### ORC File (Optimised Row Columnar)
+- Behavior - A columnar file format that store data in key value pair format.
+It has much similarity to the Sequence File format.
+- Provides faster read but slower write performance (better than RC)
+- Provides very good compression ratio; supports block level compression (better than RC)
+- ORC files are splittable at stripe level
+- Does not support schema evaluation

+#### Parquet File
+- Behavior - A columnar file format similar to RC & ORC.
+Parquet stores nested data structures in flat columnar format.
+- Provides faster read but slower write performance
+- Supports compression (mostly with snappy codec)
+- Parquet files are conditionally splittable
+- Limited schema evaluation capability.
+New fields can be added at the end but existing fields cannot be deleted

 ## AWS Machine Learning

 1. Various services on AWS: